jetify-com/launchpad/README.md

 ### A Heroku-like experience on your own Kubernetes cluster

 Ever wonder how you'd graduate from Heroku or a single EC2 machine to Kubernetes without going through a painful setup again?
 Faint not!
 With Launchpad, no manual migrations are required.
 In fact, developers can deploy and run their applications without needing to learn Kubernetes.

-### With Mission Control, onboarding new members is as easy as "launchpad up"

-Adding a new member to the team?
-Forget about Registry access, Cluster credentials, Kubernetes configurations, Namespace permissions, and a million other things to take care of.
-With Jetpack's Mission Control, Launchpad can automatically create all of the above for each new developer.

 ### Secret management built-in